matthewber/docs/versioned_docs/version-V1/overview/roadmap.md

 Our first of many arcade style games, [WEN Game](/docs/overview/games/wen-game) is all about timing as players attempt to hit a baseball from a pitching machine!
 This launch also introduces our Arcade Token used to access any of our Arcade games.

+## Mt.
+Gawx ✅

+Hearing the DEGENs' desperate pleas to spend their hard-earned NFTL and with bigger sinks still under his development, Satoshi suggests the DEGENs climb to the top of the Mt.
+Gawx volcano to offer their NFTL sacrifices to the fiery depths to see who might burn the most, and to discover whether the rumors of Rugman offering interesting rewards to burners are true.

+## Crypto Winter ✅

+Crypto Winter is a our second arcade style game which also depends on skillful timing and reflex.
+Play this single-player dodgeball-inspired arcade game and rank as high as you can!

+## L2 Migration ✅

+Selecting a suitable Layer 2 partner is crucial to scaling our ecosystem at Nifty League, and we couldn't be more excited to start rolling out products on [Immutable X (IMX)](https://www.immutable.com/) .
+IMX is solely focused on powering the next generation of Web3 games which positions Nifty League to capitalize on the upcoming wave of mainstream adoption.

 ## Comics

 Our team has been slowly hinting at the upcoming utilities for comics - as you may already be aware you will be able to burn each page for special in-game items that increase your DEGEN's NFTL multiplier.